assemblu/ingestion/README.md

 # Ingestion Project

+> [!WARNING]
+> Project gets periodic commits.
+I am mainly maintaining a local home server cluster where I also have my git setup there.

 This is a Dockerized C++ "Hello, World!" application that demonstrates how to containerize a C++ application using Docker and CMake.

 ## Prerequisites